-What Are Social Cues
+What Social Cues Mean?

 Social cues are the verbal and nonverbal “clues” that help us interact, communicate, and establish relationships with other people.
 By integrating the information contained within the cues, we can judge how other people are feeling, decide if someone is a friend or foe, and improve our overall social competence.

 Some examples of social cues include:

 - Body language including gestures, posture, touch, and how we use space

 - Facial expressions covering a range of emotions and feelings